-Scottish craft beer company BrewDog has had to apologise to former employees after they accused the firm, including one of its co-founders, of fostering a toxic work culture.
+Scottish craft beer company BrewDog has had to apologise to former employees after they accused the firm, including one of its co-founders, of fostering a toxic workplace culture.
 In a letter posted on Twitter, 61 former employees and a further 45 who didn’t wish to identify themselves accused BrewDog of encouraging a “culture of fear” where staff were bullied and “treated like objects”.

 The former workers posted the letter under the group name, Punks with Purpose, which stems from BrewDog’s flagship brand Punk IPA.
 They claim that the company’s rapid growth came at the expense of health and safety, promoting values that it never actually practised and creating a culture that was so toxic it left many suffering from mental health problems.

 “Growth, at all costs, has always been perceived as the number one focus for the company,” alleges the letter.
 “Being treated like a human being was sadly not always a given for those working at BrewDog,” the letter said.

 Staff claimed that the company would do anything for publicity and to promote its business goals.
 They claim that while the company published a ‘pawternity leave’ policy for pet owners, they never allowed staff to take it..
 They added that the firm spoke out about “wanting to save the planet” but were chartering flights across the Atlantic and cut proceeds from a charity product.